iamstoick/zendesk-tix-analytics/README.md

 * **Auto-Resize**: The app automatically adjusts its height based on the tab you are viewing, so you never have to deal with internal scrollbars.

 * **Real-Time Data**: Data is refreshed every time you open a ticket or switch between tabs, ensuring you are looking at the latest metrics.

+## 🛠️ Technical Troubleshooting Guide

+If the **Ticket Analytics** app is not displaying data correctly or feels "stuck," follow these steps to diagnose and resolve the issue.

+### 🔍 Common Issues & Solutions

+* **Field shows "..." or "Loading..." indefinitely**

+  - **Check API Access**: Ensure your Zendesk user role has permission to view ticket audits and metrics.

+  - **Inspect Console**: Open your browser's Developer Tools (F12) and check the Console tab for 401 (Unauthorized) or 403 (Forbidden) errors.

+* **Metrics show "N/A"**

+  - **Data Availability**: Some metrics, like **First Reply** or **Full Resolution**, only appear after those specific events occur.

+  - **Missing Requester Updates**: If a ticket was created by an agent and the customer has never replied, the **Requester Last Update** may remain "N/A".

+* **Tab content is cut off**

+  - **Refresh Sidebar**: Click the "Refresh" icon at the top of the Zendesk Apps sidebar to trigger a fresh height calculation.

+  - **Switch Tabs**: Toggle between tabs once to force the `resizeApp` function to re-run.

+* **"ZAFClient is not defined" Error**

+  - **Network Connection**: This usually means your browser could not load the Zendesk SDK from `assets.zendesk.com`.
+Check if your network or firewall is blocking Zendesk's asset CDN.

+### 🛠️ Developer Debugging

+If you are maintaining the code, keep these technical constraints in mind:

+1. **Framework Dependencies**: The app relies on the ZAF SDK v2.0.

+2. **API Rate Limits**: The app makes three concurrent API calls (`ticket`, `metrics`, `audits`) every time a ticket is opened.
+In high-volume environments, ensure you aren't hitting Zendesk API rate limits.

+3. **Local Development**: If testing locally, remember to append `?zat=true` to the URL and ensure your local server is running on the port specified in your ZAT configuration.